You’re covered for cancellation – but do you know what that really means?

 A quick explanation of cancellation cover

-In a nutshell, cancellation cover, in terms of travel insurance, means that if something goes wrong and you need to cancel your trip before you head off, you can claim back any money you lose (up to the amount stated in your insurance policy).
-For instance:
+In a nutshell, cancellation cover, in terms of travel insurance, means that if something goes wrong and it is necessary and unavoidable to cancel your trip before you head off, you may be able to claim back money you otherwise have lost (up to the amount stated in your insurance policy).

 - Diane books an end-of-year trip to Paris.
 A week before she’s scheduled to depart, she’s injured in a minor car accident and isn’t allowed to travel.
 She has to cancel her flights (which cost $2,500) and her hotel booking (which cost $1,800).

 - Neither the airline or the hotel will give Diane a refund, meaning she’s now out of pocket for $4,300.
-But through her travel insurance, Diane can recover the money she’s lost.
+But through her travel insurance, Diane can recover the money she’s lost less any excess payable.

 What exactly can you claim for under cancellation cover?

-Cancellation generally covers you for the cost of cancelled flights, hotels, visas, tours/excursions, paid-for activities or sports, and prepaid meals.
-This is all assuming that the airline, cruise, tour company etc. hasn’t given you a refund already.
+Cancellation generally covers you for the cost of cancelled flights, hotels, visas, tours/excursions, paid-for activities or sports, and prepaid meals, less applicable excess.
+This is all assuming that the expenses cannot reasonably be recovered from any source.

 If you booked your trip through a travel agency and they charged you fees, you might be able to claim back some of these costs too, depending on your policy.